hwoodall106/fhirsqldemo/README.md

   - You may have to add   command: --check-caps false  to the docker compose file (as attached)
   - Also note that steps 8 and 15 should say port 52773 not 52772, though you should be aware about port priority on localhost and adjust accordingly
   - You will also need to add the IP Address of your container to the inbound security rules on the UKFHIRSERVER, port 52773
+- If you want to use or view our custom FHIR to SQL mapping specifications then import export.gof and export2.gof.
+They contain the globals with the mapping data

 - Open the FHIR SQL Builder UI at http://localhost:52773/csp/fhirsql/index.csp#/.
 Here you can inspect or edit the current transformation specifications (mappings from FHIR resources to tables), refresh the projections, or add new repositories to analyse.